percona/pmm/docs/proposals/pmm/01-vm-artifacts-redesign.md

 Check `IP` address on a VM and got to the PMM UI in the browser using it.
 Validate that old and new data is present.

+#### Going beyond the PoC

+There is no need to bind volume.
+Persistent volume should be mounted to the correct path so docker state and volumes would be saved there automatically.

+Ignition has a lot of features, so there could be:

+- additional service to re-size volume if it is expanded
+- configuration files that change behavior of the container (envs)
+- auto-rollback
+- etc

 ## Drawbacks

 ### AWS Marketplace